lyhue1991/easyeda/README.md

 ## 2，Use Example

-First,you can use pip to install easyeda.
+First, you can use pip to install easyeda.

 ```bash
 pip install easyeda